gamingdy/Just-BOT/README.md

 ## TODO LIST:

 * ### Presentation:
+    - discord : create discord server for bot and me
+    - hosted version : Provide a hosted version of the bot
     - licence : add project licence
     - readme : write a new project readme